Profiling Code Using clock_gettime

 • CLOCK_REALTIME, a system-wide realtime clock.

-• CLOCK_PROCESS_CPUTIME_ID, high-resolution timer provided by the CPU for each process.
+• CLOCK_PROCESS_CPUTIME_ID, a high-resolution timer provided by the CPU for each process.

-• CLOCK_THREAD_CPUTIME_ID, high-resolution timer provided by the CPU for each of the threads.
+• CLOCK_THREAD_CPUTIME_ID, a high-resolution timer provided by the CPU for each thread.

-Usually, there are more clocks provided, but I find these three the most useful as they allow to get the execution time spent in the system level, process level and the thread level.
+Usually, there are more clocks provided, but I find these three the most useful, as they allow us to get the execution time spent at the system level, process level, and thread level.

-The current clock time, for the chosen clock is stored int the struct provided by the *tp pointer.
+The current clock time for the chosen clock is stored in the struct provided by the *tp pointer.
 The timespec struct is defined as follows:

 struct timespec {